Wine Is Made In The Vineyard

 Sustainability at Fitzpatrick

-The farming philosophy here at Fitzpatrick Family Vineyards is to farm for flavours.
-To use the unique site of Greata Ranch to our advantage and make world class wines that are site and season expressive.
+The philosophy here at Fitzpatrick Family Vineyards is to farm the unique site of Greata Ranch to make sustainable, world class wines that are site and season.

-We are lucky at the Greata Ranch site to be on the edge of Okanagan Lake and at the base of Mt Eneas.
-The lake itself has a cooling effect on the overall temperature and brings an almost constant lake breeze.
-This cools the vines canopy in the hot Okanagan summer days helping minimise disease and heat stress.
-Sitting behind the vineyard is Mt Eneas.
-The shade that Mt Eneas provides to the vineyard helps us retain our signature acidity, which means less intervention in the winery.
+We are lucky at the Greata Ranch site to be on the edge of Okanagan Lake which has a natural cooling effect and brings an almost constant breeze.
+This breeze cools the vine canopy in the hot Okanagan summer days helping minimize disease and heat stress.
+Behind the vineyard sits Mt Eneas.
+The shade Mt Eneas provides to the vineyard in the afternoons helps us retain our signature acidity, which means less intervention in the winery.

-We understand, as farmers that each season we deplete the soil of nutrients and minerals and it is necessary to replenish the land in return of the crops we harvest.
-With this in mind we recently started an estate composting program to encourage soil health and biology.
+We understand, as farmers that each season we deplete the soil of nutrients and minerals, and it is necessary to replenish the land in return of the crops we harvest.
+To do this, we have an estate composting program to encourage soil health and biology.
 Soil health is crucial in creating a balanced and healthy vineyard that can withstand disease pressure and the extreme seasonal shifts that come with growing grapes in the Okanagan.
-This compost is created by stockpiling all our winery waste during harvest (stems, skins, marc & lees).
-We locally source hay, cow dung and any green material from the estate gardens.
-In spring we layer all these materials in long windrows and leave to mature for 6 to 12 months.
-During this time the materials will decompose and turn into a nutrient rich hummus.
-We then spread this nutrient rich compost under the vine rows.
-We also apply seaweed to the soil and to the vines canopy.
-Again, with the goal of returning nutrients to the soil and sprayed directly on the leaves as a nutrition and to help combat mildew pressure.
+The compost is created by stockpiling all our winery waste during harvest (stems, skins and lees).
+We source local straw, cow manure and gather green material from the estate gardens.
+We layer all these materials in long windrows and leave to mature for 6 to 12 months.
+During this time, the materials will decompose and turn into a nutrient rich hummus that we spread back onto the vineyard.
+We also apply seaweed to the soil and as a canopy spray, which supplies more nutrients and when sprayed directly on the leaves can aid in combating mildew pressure.